Silverlined/Silverlined.github.io/_posts/2021-08-24-requirements.md

-## Project Definition - Space Challenges
+## Project Definition - Ground Station Squad

 Theoretical knowledge gives you a deeper understanding of a concept through seeing it in the context of understanding the why behind it.
 Practical knowledge, on the other hand, can often lead to a deeper understanding of a concept through the act of personal experience.